 James Byron Dean was born on February 8, 1931, in Marion, Indiana, to Winton Dean and Mildred Wilson.
 Dean's father left farming to become a dentist and moved the family to Santa Monica, California, where Dean attended Brentwood Public School.
 Several years later, Dean's mother, whom he was very close to, died of cancer, and Dean's father sent him back to Indiana to live on his aunt and uncle's Quaker farm.
 During this time, Dean sought counsel from his pastor, the Rev. James DeWeerd, who influenced his later interest in car racing and theater.
 The two formed an intimate relationship that is rumored to have been sexual.

-Over the ensuing months, Dean starred in three major motion pictures, beginning with the film adaptation of John Steinbeck's novel, East of Eden.
-Director Elia Kazan chose Dean after Dean met with Steinbeck, who thought him perfect for the part.
+Over the ensuing months, Dean starred in three major motion pictures, beginning with the 1955 film adaptation of John Steinbeck's novel East of Eden.
+Director Elia Kazan chose Dean after the actor met with Steinbeck, who thought him perfect for the part.
 Many of Dean's scenes in the film were unscripted improvisations.
-He would eventually be nominated for an Oscar for this role, making him the first actor in history to receive a posthumous Oscar nomination.
+He would eventually be nominated for an Academy Award for the role, making him the first actor in history to receive a posthumous Oscar nomination.

 In his next film, Dean starred as the agonized teenager Jim Stark in 1955's Rebel Without a Cause, a part that would define his image in American culture.
 He co-starred in Rebel with Natalie Wood and Sal Mineo, with the film focusing on the emotional alienation of three youngsters and the devastating drama that ensues from adolescent rivalry.